PAC-Bayes Mini-tutorial: A Continuous Union Bound

 In this context, the function \(\pi\) is often referred to as a prior distribution, even though it need not have anything to do with prior beliefs.

-Just like for Lemma 1, we can then again relate \(M_\eta(h)\) to \(R(h)\) to obtain a bound on the generalisation error.
+Just like for Lemma 1, we can then again relate \(M_\eta(h)\) to \(R(h)\) to obtain a bound on the expected error.
 This shows, in a nutshell, how one can combine the Cramér-Chernoff method with the union bound to obtain concentration inequalities for estimators \(\hat{h}\).
 The use of the union bound, however, is quite crude when there are multiple hypotheses in \(\mathcal{H}\) with very similar losses, and the current proof breaks down completely if we want to extend it to continuous classes \(\mathcal{H}\).
 This is where PAC-Bayesian bounds come to the rescue: in the next section I will explain the PAC-Bayesian generalisation of Lemma 4 to continuous hypothesis classes \(\mathcal{H}\), which will require replacing \(\hat{h}\) by a randomized estimator.

 PAC-Bayesian Concentration